PierrePetiteau/metacrafters/Challenge2-solana/README.md

-# Challenge 1 - create a wallet and request aidrop on devnet
+# Challenge 2 - create a a transfer between two wallets

 You can run the following command to airdrop 2 SOL in a generated wallet then transfer half of the balance of the generated wallet to your wallet